King Charles visits Germany in first overseas trip as monarch | Politics

 King Charles visits Germany in first overseas trip as monarch

-The fact that Charles had picked France and Germany for his first state visit, even before his coronation in May, was an important "European gesture", said German President Frank-Walter Steinmeier, who greeted Charles and his wife Queen Consort Camilla in Berlin.
+The fact that Charles had picked European powers France and Germany for his first state visit, even before his coronation in May, was an important "European gesture", said Steinmeier, who greeted Charles and his wife Queen Consort Camilla in Berlin.
 "Today, exactly six years after Britain started its exit from the European Union, we are opening a new chapter in our relations," Steinmeier said.

+WELCOME Charles greeted hundreds of well-wishers lining the historic square and waving German and British flags, after listening to a rendition of the national anthem and watching as soldiers hoisted up the British flag on a mast.

 Underscoring Charles' interest in environmental causes, one of his first engagements in Berlin was a forum on sustainability, addressing matters from hydrogen and renewables to industrial decarbonisation, according to Buckingham Palace.
-There, he met Germany's foreign and economy ministers who are both from the Greens party, junior partner in the country's three-way coalition, as well as business leaders, academics and civil society representatives.
+There, he met German Foreign Minister Annalena Baerbock from the Greens party, junior partner in the country's three-way coalition, as well as business leaders, academics and civil society representatives.

 "Today, we friends and partners, we are looking forwards - and that's why we are starting this state visit very consciously with a topic that is decisive for our future on this planet," said Steinmeier.
-He noted he was "grateful" Charles had gotten involved in these issues early on.
-"We also benefit from your conviction today, your Majesty", said Steinmeier, who will hold a state banquet at the presidential palace Schloss Bellevue for the royal couple later in the day.
+He said he was grateful that Charles had become involved in these issues early on.
+"We also benefit from your conviction today, your Majesty," said Steinmeier.

-POST BREXIT RESET?
-Charles will address the German lower house of parliament, the Bundestag, on Thursday in Berlin, and meet some of the one million Ukrainians who have taken refuge from war in Germany.
+Charles will address the German lower house of parliament, the Bundestag, on Thursday in Berlin, and meet some of the Ukrainians who have taken refuge in Germany from Russia's invasion of their homeland.
+"We are feeling just how deep our connection is especially in these times," Steinmeier said in his speech at the banquet.
+"Germany and the United Kingdom are today, also militarily, the two biggest supporters of Ukraine in Europe."

-Later in the day, he will meet representatives from a joint German-British military unit for a demonstration of their bridge-building amphibious vehicles in Brandenburg.
-Steinmeier said he had invited Charles to visit Germany at Elizabeth's funeral last September.
-The British government makes the ultimate decisions on such state visits, which form part of its use of the monarchy's 'soft power'.
+The German president gifted Charles a photo of his first visit to Germany as a young child in 1962 with his father, the late Prince Philip, to visit relatives.
+Charles has visited Germany on more than 40 occasions, as prince, including 28 previous official visits.
+The British government makes the ultimate decision on such state visits, which form part of its use of the monarchy's "soft power".

 As such, the trip was a clear sign of British Prime Minister Rishi Sunak's push to reset relations with Europe, said Anand Menon, director of academic think tank UK in a Changing Europe.
 However, any warmer relations with Europe brought about by the visit could cool if other post-Brexit issues flare up.